quat1024/mods/README.md

 ~~contains no actual content mods lol~~ Contains the world's most complicated implementation of "rebind narrator" and crowmap.

+Run config problems:

+* Totally bizarre bug where Neoforge run configurations open the wrong version of the game. `neo-1.21.1 - Client` starts 1.21.5 (with 1.21.1 mods).
+What?
+* Back to assets not loading on Loom run configs

 Wishlist:

 * Automatically jar-in-jar moddernamelib on legacyforge and neoforge.
 (Will probably need to write my own task for this, the jij stuff in MDG seems tricky to use.)